 Shelf Life Of Cornmeal

 Most packaging for cornmeal will include a “best by” date on its packaging.
 As with most of these dates, this is more a recommendation than a definitive expiration.
-Past this date, the cornmeal may begin to lose quality or flavor but is likely still perfectly safe to consume.
+Past this date, the cornmeal may lose quality or flavor but is likely still perfectly safe to consume.

-Stored in ideal conditions, most cornmeal will be good for at least a year or 2 at room temperature.
+Stored in ideal conditions, most cornmeal will be good for at least a year or two at room temperature.
 Its shelf life can be extended by freezing.
 Once frozen, cornmeal will last for several years, even up to 5.